Back to blog

 Quick Answer: How To Choose An AI Development Company

-Choose an AI development company by scoring how well it understands your business workflow, data environment, AI architecture options, security obligations, delivery model, and expected return.
-A strong partner should be able to explain what not to build, where a simple automation beats a model, how the system will be evaluated, and who owns the data, prompts, code, and production operations after launch.
+Choose an AI development company by scoring how well it understands your business workflow, data environment, architecture options, security obligations, delivery model, and expected return.
+The strongest partner should be able to explain what not to build, where simple automation beats an AI model, how the system will be evaluated, and who owns the data, prompts, code, infrastructure, and production operations after launch.

 Start With The Use Case, Not The Vendor Logo

 A good AI development company will push you to describe the work before discussing models.
-The question is not "Can you build with GPT, Claude, Llama, or a vector database?"
-The question is "Which business decision or repeated workflow should improve, and what proof will show it worked?"
+The question is not whether the team can build with GPT, Claude, Llama, vector databases, or orchestration tools.
+The question is which business decision or repeated workflow should improve, what constraints apply, and what proof will show the system worked.

 Write a one-page use-case brief before outreach.
-Include the current process, users, systems touched, data sources, pain points, compliance limits, expected volume, and success metric.
+Include the current process, user roles, systems touched, data sources, pain points, compliance limits, expected volume, and success metrics.
 For example, a support AI agent might target first-response quality, average handle time, escalation accuracy, and knowledge-base coverage.
-A document automation workflow might target cycle time, review accuracy, and exception handling.
+A document automation workflow might target cycle time, review accuracy, exception handling, and auditability.

 If the use case is still unclear, run an internal scoring exercise first.
-The AI Agent Readiness Assessment is useful when you need to compare workflow clarity, data readiness, integrations, and governance before investing in an agent or LLM system.
+The AI Agent Readiness Assessment can help compare workflow clarity, data readiness, integration access, risk, and operating ownership before you invite vendors into the conversation.

 AI Development Company Evaluation Scorecard